RESTRICTIONS

 Microsoft does not formally document the correspondence of restriction IDs to registry values, but some of the registry values are documented.

 Indeed, some had to be.
-The Application Specification for Microsoft Windows 2000 for Desktop Applications, also known as the “Certified for Microsoft Windows” logo programme, requires that applications “Adhere to System-level Group Policy settings”, and specifies seven from among the shell restrictions.
+The Application Specification for Microsoft Windows 2000 for Desktop Applications, also known as the “Certified for Microsoft Windows” logo programme, requires that applications “Adhere to System-level Group Policy settings” and specifies seven such settings from among the shell restrictions.
 Before Microsoft documented SHRestricted, conforming to the certification requirement meant reading the registry values directly, and Microsoft therefore had to document them.
-Such documentation is not necessary now that SHRestricted is documented: programs with an interest in respecting any of these policy settings are obviously better to use the function.
+Such documentation is not necessary now that SHRestricted is documented: programs with an interest in respecting any of these policy settings are obviously better to use the function than to read the settings directly from the registry.

 User Interface